2023 Best Aeronautical Engineering Schools

 Aerospace Engineering majors at Cal Poly San Luis Obispo take out an average of $22,408 in student loans while working on their egree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $540.

-University of Southern California landed the #8 spot in the 2023 rankings for the best aerospace and aeronautical engineering programs.
-Located in the large city of Los Angeles, USC is a private not-for-profit school with a very large student population.
+University of Southern California came in at #8 in this year’s edition of the Best Aeronautical Engineering Schools ranking.
+Located in the city of Los Angeles, USC is a private not-for-profit school with a very large student population.

 Aerospace Engineering majors at USC take out an average of $20,030 in student loans while working on their egree.

-Full Aerospace & Aeronautical Engineering at University of Southern California Report
+Read full report on Aerospace & Aeronautical Engineering at University of Southern California

-Georgia Institute of Technology - Main Campus ranked #9 on this year’s Best Aeronautical Engineering Schools list.
-Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.
+Georgia Institute of Technology - Main Campus came in at #9 in this year’s edition of the Best Aeronautical Engineering Schools ranking.
+Located in the city of Atlanta, Georgia Tech is a public college with a fairly large student population.

 The average amount in student loans that aerospace engineering majors at Georgia Tech take out is $27,000.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $550.